vchaptsev/vue-yandex-metrika/README.md

 | router              | True       | VueRouter object                                                  |
 | ignoreRoutes        | False      | List of ignored routes names                                      |
 | skipSamePath        | False      | Do not track a page visit if previous and next routes URLs match  |

+You are also able to use [Metrika API](https://yandex.ru/support/metrika/objects/method-reference.html) wherever you want to:

+    this.$metrika.hit('path')